25 Activities to Help Preschool Kids Build Scissor Skills

 This free flower cutting skills activity is great for spring.
 Your kids can build scissor skills as they cut out flowers from colorful paper.

-Cutting Books
+Cutting PUZZLES

 Cutting Yarn